dkdeploy/dkdeploy.github.io/rake/dkdeploy-typo3-cms/typoscript.md

 Merges all stage-specific remote config files in a given base path into a project-wide configuration file by calling `merge_configs`.

+Merge remote stage specific PageTS file into project-wide PageTS file.

 ### Configuration

+Here is an example for a multistage PageTs:

+{% highlight ruby %}
+set :typoscript_pagets_paths, 'typo3conf/ext/dkdeploy_extension/Configuration/TypoScript/TSConf'
+{% endhighlight %}

+The configured paths should have a `Stages` sub-directory with stage specific PageTs files.

+Example:

+{% highlight ruby %}
+dkdeploy_extension/Configuration/TypoScript/TSConf/Stages/PageTS.<StageName>.txt
+{% endhighlight %}

+If path or `PageTS.<StageName>.txt` does not exists, task will be skipped for this path.

+And a project-wide PageTS file with a default filename `PageTS.txt`.

+You can configure your own filename:

+{% highlight ruby %}
+set :typoscript_pagets_file, 'filename.txt'
+{% endhighlight %}

+If project-wide PageTS does not exists, it will be created.

+### Usage

+You would usually use this task during development and deployment:

+{% highlight shell-session %}
+  cap <stage> typo3:cms:typoscript:merge_pagets
+{% endhighlight %}

+It is recommended to upload pagets before:

+{% highlight shell-session %}
+  cap <stage> typo3:cms:typoscript:upload_pagets
+{% endhighlight %}

 Variables: